 Macadamia crusted halibut is one of the best easy halibut recipes for a special occasion.
 Prep it earlier in the day and this oven baked halibut will be ready to go in just minutes at dinner time leaving you with almost no clean up.
-Serve it with a drizzle of rich lemon butter cream sauce for a quick but decadent treat.
+Serve it with a super-easy drizzle of rich lemon butter cream sauce for a quick but decadent treat.

 When we lived in Chicago, Tim and I loved Wildfire for special date nights.
 Without fail, the only thing we ever ordered was their mind blowing macadamia crusted halibut with lemon butter cream sauce.
 It was our favorite anniversary dinner for many years.